hyunyoung2/Hyunyoung2_Ctypes-CFFI-SWIG/CFFI/tutorial1/README.md

  Let's see an example code explaining how to use CFFI to interface python with native library.

- The code is composed of Point and Line structure. a Line structure has a start point and end point.
+ The code is composed of a Point structure and functions using it.

 ```c
 /* Point.h */